marisarpo/horizons-week02/day2/2_horello/README.md

 ahead and add our first dynamic, interactive element to this baby so that it really starts to feel like an app.

-Take a moment to check out how the "Add a card..." button works on the live version.
+Take a moment to check out how the "Add a card..." button works on the [live version][live].
 When you tap it, a form slides out that lets you enter the title of the new card.
 For now, we're just going to style this form and add the "collapse" action that shows and hides the form.

 Javascript was originally designed to add interactive elements such as these to web pages, and we're going to use it for that original